 Talks and Workshops

-An introduction to Progressive Delivery: a basket of skills and technologies for modern software development, testing and deployment: including canarying, Feature Flags, Blue Green deployments and A/B testing at scale.
+Slides An introduction to Progressive Delivery: a basket of skills and technologies for modern software development, testing and deployment: including canarying, Feature Flags, Blue Green deployments and A/B testing at scale.
 We’re seeing advances in approaches to application and service delivery, where deploying a service no longer means releasing it.
-How can we safely debug in …Click for more information
+How …Click for more information

-In this session, we’ll explore several classic pieces of advice, to see how misunderstandings can lead to bad outcomes, despite the best intentions.
-The advice …
+In this session, we’ll explore several classic pieces of advice, to see how misunderstandings can lead to bad outcomes, despite the …

 This session will highlight a summer of agile exploration with Washington State University’s Hydrogen Properties for Energy Research (HYPER) Lab.
 I had the pleasure of working with Dr. Leachman and the students in his laboratory program at a large state University in the USA.
 One of his goals is to create and engineering educations system …Click for more information